 You can download our ICC profile calibration here.
 This is provided for reference only and should not be used, as the calibration values vary per individual unit even for the same model due to manufacturing tolerances.

-Very good color gamut on the HP 27f.
+The HP 27f has a very good color gamut.
 It has excellent coverage of the standard s.RGB color space, but only decent coverage of the wider Adobe RGB color space, which is less than ideal for professional photo or video editing.
+If you prefer something similar with a slightly wider color gamut, then consider the LG 27MN60T-W.

 s.RGB Picture Mode: Custom